 Do you have any training programs for the trek?

 We manage the training programs for the trek but you need to arrive at Kathmandu 1 week before the actual trek.
-You can either book a hotel by yourself or we offer training package for which you should pay extra.
+You can either book a hotel by yourself or we offer a training package for which you should pay extra.

 First of all, we will be determining the physical strength and fitness of our clients.
 Then we will carry out the training regime fitting you to help you boost your stamina and strength.
-The exercise regime will include cycling, hiking, running and strength work.
+The exercise regime will include cycling, hiking, running, and strength work.
 This exercise will help you gain the strength and stamina required for the trek.
-To get a general idea of how to prepare for a trek, this trek training guide with advice from high altitude mountaineer Soren Kruse Ledet may come in handy.
+To get a general idea of how to prepare for a trek, this trek training guide with advice from high-altitude mountaineer Soren Kruse Ledet may come in handy.